 God is food and drink.
 We can taste and see the Lord’s goodness with our whole lives, along interior and outward paths alike.
 We can imbibe divinity in the still, small moments of restful inner repose; we can eat and drink the will of our Father at the raucous tables where stranger, neighbor, enemy and friend meet…

 *They cut back some portions of this, with my blessing.
 I wrote like a bit of a mad chef, experimenting with ingredients.
 The editors needed to be mindful of the appropriateness of its use for a large and diverse readership, and I completely understand their editorial revisions.
-I’ll write more like a whirling dervish channeling John of Ruusbroec and Sara Miles when my book on God-as-nourishment comes out – which will be soon!
+I’ll write more like a whirling dervish channeling John of Ruusbroec and Sara Miles when my book on God-as-nourishment comes out !